 An hour passed and tensions were already starting to raise.
 The offer of free tea and coffee had done nothing to calm the nerves of my fellow passengers.
 Perhaps they feared, as I did, what would happen once the supplies of hot beverages run out after the panic buying started.
 I hoped that there were not many other English people on the train because an English person without tea is not a pretty sight.
 I tried to put it out of my mind and tell myself that we would start moving again soon.

 But a second hour passed and there was still no rescue in sight.
 Small arguments had started to break out between passengers and staff.
+The realization that we were all trapped in a train was starting to set in.
 The smokers had it the worst.
 They were starting to go through withdrawal.
-Eventually the train conductor was forced to give into pressure and opened one of the doors for them before he had a nicotine patch fuelled riot on his hands.
+Eventually the train conductor was forced to give into pressure and opened one of the doors for them before he had a nicotine patch fueled riot on his hands.
 He pleaded that they stay on board, huddled around the open door and under no circumstances step out on to the tracks in case they got hit by a passing train.
 I imagine that some of them tried to make a break for it anyway.

 A third hour passed and disaster struck.
 My laptop battery died.
 I considered making a break for it with the smokers.
 With my only form of entertainment gone I was forced to face the full reality of our situation.
 It was getting dark outside and I had not eaten.
 I was starting to consider searching for gum under the train seats.
 I wondered if I would ever see home again.